From Sega Retro

 |Number of players: 1-8|

-Virtua Formula consists of a much larger setup to standard editions of Virtua Racing, where players are seated in full-motion, hydraulically actuated Formula One car cockpit replicas in front of a 50-inch screen.
+Virtua Formula consists of a much larger setup to standard editions of Virtua Racing.
+Players are seated in full-motion, hydraulically actuated Formula One car cockpit replicas in front of a 50-inch screen.
 Cameras attached to each "car" film real-time footage of the players, which are displayed on screens above the unit.
-At the time of release, it was one of the most complex racing configurations ever seen in an arcade environment, and would go on to inspire several other "bigger" adaptions of Sega racers,
+At the time of release, Virtua Formula was one of the most complex racing configurations ever seen in an arcade environment, and would go on to inspire several other "Super Deluxe" adaptions of Sega racers for the FEC market.

-Virtua Formula comes in four-player and eight-player variants; though theoretically any number between two and eight cabinets can be linked together (and indeed, one cabinet can act as a (costly) single-player experience).
-A further Model 1 board is used to drive a screen for spectators, showing the action from different camera angles.
-Extra stand-alone lights can also be linked up to show the start of a race.
-There is also a pseudo-commentary by "Virt McPolygon", although this essentially consists of an animated 3D model with text sometimes reflecting what is happening in the race.
+Virtua Formula was manufactured in four-player and eight-player variants; though theoretically any number between two and eight cabinets can be linked together (and indeed, one cabinet can act as a (costly) single-player experience).
+A further Model 1 board is used to drive a screen for spectators, showing the action from different camera angles with a a pseudo-commentary by "Virt McPolygon", an animated 3D model with text sometimes reflecting what is happening in the race.
 Monitors above the cabinet also display live footage of the player's facial expressions, filmed by small cameras mounted on each car.